datalad-handbook/artwork/README.md

 2) **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+## Contributing to the DataLad Cheatsheet

+If you are considering contributing to the DataLad Cheatsheet, you need the tool [svglinkify](https://github.com/oxplot/svglinkify) (requires Go).
+Once setup, you can modify the corresponding ``.svg`` file and subsequently run ``make`` in the root of this repository.